Aulero99/small_grid/README.md

 # Small_Grid, A Smaller Sass Grid System

 Using Bootstrap-like naming conventions, Small_Grid is a lightweight scss alternative for use in smaller projects where the weight of bootstrap would be unwarranted.
-There are no default styles, bloat or otherwise large unnecessary includes to bog down the project, only a small simple to use grid system with margin and padding built in, just like in bootstrap.
+There are no default styles, bloat or otherwise large unnecessary included elements to bog down the project, only a small simple to use grid system with margin and padding built in, just like in bootstrap.

 ## Usage Notes